100+ Free Online Websites to Learn to Code for Beginners

 - Programming for the Puzzled.
 This course “builds a bridge between the recreational world of algorithmic puzzles (puzzles that can be solved by algorithms) and the pragmatic world of computer programming, teaching students to program while solving puzzles.”

-Learn HTML and CSS for Free with These Online Courses and Tutorials
+Learn HTML and CSS with These Free Online Coding Classes and Tutorials

 HTML and CSS are two of the most fundamental skills you’ll need to pick up if you want to work in tech.
 They may be some of the simplest things to pick up when you start learning to code, but they’re still valuable.
 In just weeks or days, you can start building projects and even making money using just HTML and CSS.